 Beginner’s Camping Gear – a few other camping essentials (or not!)

 Technology and camping combined!

-Most of these things that you will probably already have, so hopefully no extra costs, but if not, then they are pretty helpful to have anyway!
+Most of these things you will already have, so hopefully no extra costs, but if not, they are helpful to have anyway!

-On your first Irish camping trip, you might want (need) a technology detox, but if not, then a power bank is an excellent way of keeping your phone and any other devices charged.
+On your first Irish camping trip, you might want a technology detox, but if not, a power bank is an excellent way of keeping your phone and any other devices charged.